dokutan/rgb_keyboard/README.md

 You can help expand this list by providing information whether this software works correctly or not.

-Note on ISO layout: As i do not have access to a compatible keyboard with an ISO layout, remapping and setting the color of the ISO international key (Int_Key) is supported but not tested.
+Note on ISO layout: As i do not have access to a compatible keyboard with an ISO layout, ~~remapping and~~ setting the color of the ISO international key (Int_Key) is supported but not tested.
+Remapping is reported as being broken, it is required to capture the USB communication on an affected keyboard to fix this.
+Therefore if you are affected and capable of doing this, you can help with this issue.

 ## Installing
 - Clone this repository